-Connectivity as a partner in logistics processes20 August 2018
+Connectivity as a partner in logistics20 August 2018

 A study by USP in partnership with the Brazilian Confederation of Agriculture and Livestock indicates a 5.5% increase in the GDP for agribusiness in 2018.
 To maintain the enormous growth rate of agricultural production and productivity in the country in recent decades, advanced fleet monitoring and optimisation technologies are essential.
 Connectivity and monitoring improve logistics, enabling the continuous operation of machines, preventing waste, and oversizing of resources.
 Fuel economy is also among the major advantages of fleet monitoring, optimisation of product allocation, predictability of actions, reduction of unnecessary displacements, and insights for obtaining and adopting good practices.